tinchomengo/UnFollowers-Detector/README.md

 After receiving the zip file via mail, be sure to extract all files in any folder

-After that, execute the _detectorbytincho.exe_ file and then you will be able to navigate the folder where you stored the extracted zip file
+After that, execute the _detectorbytincho.exe_ file and then you will be able to navigate the folder where you stored the extracted zip files

 The 2 files that are needed inside the extracted file, are stored in the following folder: